How can I help you?

 RegionEndpoint bucketRegion = RegionEndpoint.USEast1;

-// Configure the AWS SDK with your access credentials and other settings
+// Configure the AWS SDK with the access credentials and other settings

 var s3Client = new AmazonS3Client(_accessKey, _secretKey, bucketRegion);